sjp761/maxima-exclusion/README.md

 **Planned:**
  - Library documentation/examples
  - Full EA Desktop interopability.
-Games installed with EA Desktop already appear on Maxima, and  For example, starting a download on EA Desktop and continuing it on Maxima.
+Games installed with EA Desktop already appear on Maxima, but to take it a step further we'd like the ability to, for example, start a download on EA Desktop and continuing it on Maxima.
  - Cleaner/Stabler downloader implementation
  - Progressive/Selective installs
    - Some games are able to start without being fully installed, and some games contain language-specific files.
+- Support for the store (buying games)

 **Unsupported:**
  - Battlefield 3 is currently unsupported due to how battlelog does game launching.
 This is on our radar, but isn't a huge priority at the moment.